Menu

 As one of the Public Health Institute’s programs, Health Intervention Projects for Underserved Populations (HIPUP) conducts community-based research/programs for underserved populations (e.g., gender and ethnic minorities) in the field of substance abuse, HIV/AIDS, and trauma prevention and treatment.
 Through collaboration with targeted communities, HIPUP strives to impact health promotion and human rights for underserved communities locally and internationally.

-The Advocacy Interns will work closely with the IWAY2 Health Educator and take the lead in spreading awareness about the community’s unmet needs regarding traumatic events and stress.
+The Advocacy Interns work closely with the IWAY2 Health Educators and take the lead in spreading awareness about the community’s unmet needs regarding traumatic events and stress.
+The Advocacy Internship offers a learning opportunity that equips interns with leadership skills and makes them ambassadors for increasing mental health awareness in AAAI communities.

-HIPUP is looking for 3 Intern Level 1 candidates.
+HIPUP is looking for 3 Intern Level I candidates.

 • Create social media posts about individual and community action to promote trauma-informed care & prevention for the AAAI community.